Kitware/geowatch/docs/source/manual/environment/install_python_pyenv.rst

-Once you are in a virtual environment (managed by either conda or pyenv), the GEOWATCH Python module can then be installed with ``pip`` via the following command, where ``/path/to/geowatch-repo`` is the absolute path to the directory containing to GEOWATCH repo.
+Once you are in a virtual environment (managed by either conda or pyenv), the GeoWATCH Python module can then be installed with ``pip`` via the following command, where ``/path/to/geowatch-repo`` is the absolute path to the directory containing to GeoWATCH repo.

 NOTE: It is important you install the module with the editable (``-e``) flag, otherwise changes you make to the module, will not be reflected when you run